jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 <details class="faq box"><summary>Limits and Requests - CPU and Memory reservation for a Pod</summary>
 <p>

-> Problem Solving: I want to guarantee CPU and RAM for my microservice
+> Problem Solving: I want to guarantee CPU and RAM for my microservice application
 >
 > tl;dr – Let me make a CPU and RAM reservation